kaamiik/fm-Pomodoro-App-using-Astro-Sass-Tailwind/README.md

 ### What I learned

-n this Pomodoro app challenge, I gained valuable experience in several key areas of web development:
+On this Pomodoro app challenge, I gained valuable experience in several key areas of web development:

 1. Implementing features like the timer, progress bar, and settings dialog required careful handling of event listeners and state management.